Infectious Disease in Public Health

 Welcome to the Infectious Diseases Epidemiology Group in the Department of Epidemiology and Biostatistics at the Drexel University Dornsife School of Public Health.

-We hope that we can excite you about the world of infectious agents—the etiology, modeling of incidence, and intervention design/strategies.
+We hope that we can excite you about the study of infectious diseases—the etiology, modeling of incidence, and intervention design/strategies.

 What is Infectious Disease?

-Drexel Dornsife's award-winning faculty conduct infectious disease research in communities across the United States and the world.
-They teach infectious disease through principles and practice.
+Drexel Dornsife's award-winning faculty in the Department of Epidemiology and Biostatistics and faculty in the Department of Environmental and Occupational Health conduct infectious disease research in communities across the United States and the world.
+They teach infectious disease through principles and practice to students in infectious disease programs.

 Today's critical need to understand infectious disease is translating into career opportunities for public health professionals.
-Data shows that "40% of infection preventionists are expected to retire in the next five to 10 years," according to Sarah Smathers, MPH, CIC, FAPIC, adjunct professor and co-director of Dornsife's Certificate in the Infectious Diseases Prevention and Control.
+Data shows that "40% of infection preventionists are expected to retire in the next five to 10 years," according to Sarah Smathers, MPH, CIC, FAPIC, affiliate faculty and co-director of Dornsife's Certificate in the Infectious Diseases Prevention and Control.

 A career in Infectious Disease means "you’re always learning.
 You never know everything there is to know in this field.
-And just when you think you do, there’s a new pathogen to learn about," Smathers told Infection Control Today about her work at the Children's Hospital of Philadelphia.
+And just when you think you do, there’s a new pathogen to learn about," Smathers told Infection Control Today about her work as a system director at the Children's Hospital of Philadelphia.

 Learn more about the future of careers in infectious disease and opportunities at Drexel Dornsife.